 We choose the publishers table as the joined table, with the pub_id field automatically being loaded as the key field.

 The Add button is not enabled, because we cannot add new fields to a query: the only fields available to us are those in the SELECT list of the query.
 We can only write to fields that are exposed as writable in the results table of the query.
 That includes the publishers field we want to update with joined data.

 We double-click into the joined table cell for the publishers field.

 From the pull down list of fields from the publishers table, we choose the pub_name field.
-We check Save update query and press Join Component.
+Press Join.

 Like magic, the publisher field in the titles table is updated with publisher names from the pub_name field in the publishers table, but only for selected records.

-If we want to see what SQL query Manifold used to do the update, we can double-click open the query that the Join dialog saved, the titles selection Update:
+If we want to see what SQL query Manifold used to do the update, with the focus on the titles selection query window, we can launch the Edit - Join dialog again.

 t.[title_id] AS tkey0,